 3. Automate cleanup before spend hits your books

 Data alone doesn’t save money.
 Action does.
-The real test of any license tracking software is whether it can turn insights into workflows.
+The real test of any license tracking software is whether it can turn insights into workflows—especially for the 20-40% of apps that lack APIs or lock SCIM behind enterprise plans.

 “We used to prep for renewals in a panic with spreadsheets, Slack threads, and status meetings.
 Now, Stitchflow surfaces stale licenses early and handles the cleanup.
 We’re done in minutes, not days.”